PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

  - **Previous:** In the first step, this button is disabled.
  - **Next:** If there is an error, this button is disabled.
 After clicking on it, the next step is displayed.
- - **Finish:** This button is enabled only if the settings reach the step "Summary" without errors.
+ - **Finish:** This button is enabled only at the last "Summary" step and if there are no errors.
 After clicking on it, the carrier is saved and the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page is displayed with the following success message: "Successful creation" if a carrier was added or "Successful update" if a carrier was edited.

-#### Logo
+# Logo

 Firstly on the left, the logo is displayed as soon as it's uploaded.
 Once the logo has been uploaded, a trash icon appears on the right of the logo.
 When trying to delete the logo, a message is displayed: "Are you sure you want to delete the logo?".
 Pressing "Ok" will remove the uploaded logo, and the default logo will re-appear in the same place.

-#### Steps
+# Steps

  - 1 General settings
  - 2 Multistore (If multistore is enabled)